Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

     alt="How to Get Rich (without getting lucky)">
 </img><span style="font-size:0.7em">Source: [twitter.com](https://twitter.com)</span>

-I believe the title is intentionally provocative but the premise is on how to create wealth and achieve financial freedom.
-Regardless of what your goals are in life, money is an inescapable aspect of modern life.
+I believe the title is intentionally provocative but the premise is how to create wealth and achieve financial freedom.
+Regardless of what your goals are, money is an inescapable aspect of modern life.
 Most of us exchange time for money, but this is mostly unsustainable.
 The moment you stop working, for instance due to a long term sickness or a career break, your income stream comes to a halt.
 To break out of this cycle, you need to build a system where your income is not directly dependent on the number of hours you work.

 ---